 A. Japa mindfulness is the process of utilizing mala beads to chime a powerful mantra or use a prayer.
 This kind of meditation is usually used in meditation and other spiritual traditions of Buddhists.
 There’re no such severe limitations; this can be accomplished while walking, seated, or working.

-It’s important to hum or chant the same Mantra constantly.
-The key element to performing Japa meditation is to recite the Mantra aloud or silently.
+It’s important to hum or chant the same Mantra constantly using prayer beads.
+The key element to performing Japa meditation is to recite the Guru Mantra aloud or silently.
 It can be recited as quickly or slowly as needed to keep your mind focused.
-It’s generally practiced with eyes closed.
+Using prayer beads makes things easy to count mantras while you practice of japa.

 Q. What is the difference between Japa and meditation?